TimHanewich/Misc-Articles/Introducing-Insider-Trading-Webhook/readme.md

     "securityType": 0
 }
 ```
-The code snipped above depicts the webhook registration POST call to the Aletheia API service.
+The code snippet above depicts the POST call you will make to the Aletheia API to subscribe to the webhook.
+The *endpoint* property is your unique endpoint that will be called when new trades arrive.
 As seen above, you can easily specify what trades you would like to be notified of.
 The above body is asking for trades of **Microsoft ($MSFT)** stock by **Satya Nadella**, the company's CEO, (SEC-assigned CIK ID 1513142), and only **sales** of **equity-based** securities.

 If you don't want to be as narrow as any of these specifications, simply set the property values as **null** or just **omit them entirely**.
 For example, if you omit the *issuer* property, you will get insider transaction notifications for any transaction, regardless of what company it is for.